No DIY junkie will back down from this DIY smoker project–a smokehouse build from pallets you can be proud of!

 Depending on the condition of your wood you may need to pre-drill and countersink ALL screws to ensure the wood does not crack.
 We highly recommend you do this when using repurposed wood.

-Step 3: Layout and Secure Racks and Frame for Left and Right Sides
+Step 4.
+Layout Frame for Left and Right Sides

 Stand the walls and door together and temporarily screw the door to the face of the walls so you can hold them together.